Where the data comes from

 How the scan works

 When you add your cards and memberships, we look them up in our cached benefit database.
 The cache is populated by a monthly extraction process that reads the official source pages, parses out the benefit details, and stores them as structured rows tied to each card or service.
 When your scan runs, we pull the relevant rows for the items you own, filter government programs against your profile (income, household, eligibility flags), and present the result as your personalized vault.
-No data leaves our system to a third party during a scan.

 How we verify what we show you